Benincasa-Dowker-Glaser causal set actions by quantum counting: Classical approaches

 \subsection{Exact methods}

 Naively evaluating the action involves computing $\bigO(n^{2})$ discrete volumes between the $N$ causally related pairs of elements (each of which takes $\bigO(n)$ time) and adding to the count of each particular possible volume of interest each time.
 The overall time complexity is thus $\bigO(n^{3})$.
 The space complexity is $\softO(1)$.
-Classical optimizations (not affecting the asymptotic complexities) for this method have been explored previously \cite{cunningham2018high}.
+Classical optimizations (which do not affect the asymptotic complexities) for this method have been previously explored \cite{cunningham2018high}.